 Is Google Marketplace Shopping Worth it?

 After Amazon, Google Shopping is the second most popular platform for customers to start their product searches.
-This makes it a likely route for customers to know about your product, and one that you should take use of if you haven’t previously.
+This makes it a likely route for customers to know about your product and one that you should make use of if you haven’t previously.
 Here are some reasons why:

 - You now have the option of including visual components.
 If you search for the term “beds,” you’ll see regular text adverts.
 You may attract customers using Google Shopping by including product images.

 - Your company appears in multiple search results.
 You can appear in various search results, including as a website, a text-only PPC ad, and a Shopping result, thanks to Google Shopping.
 Of course, you’ll need to be properly optimized, but this gives your store more chances to appear in front of potential customers.

 - Merchants can pursue bottom-of-the-funnel customers.
 The ability to go really exact with keywords is part of Google Shopping’s allure.
 This might be advantageous for both sellers and buyers.
 If a buyer already understands what they want, they won’t need much more persuasion to purchase a product.
 It’s just the source of the product that fluctuates.

 LitCommerce allows sellers to list and manage products on Google Merchant with little to no effort.
 Leave all the manual tasks behind and stay focused on selling!

 Step 1: Sign up for Google Merchant Center

 The very first step you need to do when selling on Google Shopping is to sign up for a Google Merchant Center account.

 This place is where you can manage your listings and post your products manually.